MatthiasHarzer/repo-file-sync/README.md

 3. Run `ide-config-sync init --url <URL>` with the URL of the repository from step 2.

 ## Usage
+> All commands support the `--dir <directory>` flag to search and save/restore IDE settings in a specific directory.
+If no directory is specified, the current directory is used.

 ### Save IDE settings
 1. Run `ide-config-sync save` to crawl the current directory recursively and save all IDE settings inside the Database-Repository.

 ### Restore IDE settings
 1. Run `ide-config-sync restore` to restore all IDE settings from the Database-Repository to the current directory.

+### Dry run / discover
+1. Run `ide-config-sync discover` to see which IDE settings would be saved or restored.

 ## Supported IDEs
 - Visual Studio Code (`.vscode`)